Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Optical and coaxial connections audio format support

-The manual for your player will tell you how it will handle any unsupported audio formats.
+The manual for your player will tell you how it will handle unsupported audio formats.

 Check out the home theater glossary if you don’t know what these types of audio are.